ahmobin/dsa-with-java/Documentations/HashAlgorigthm.md

 - `hasNext()`

 **Note**: The iterator's initial value is `null`.
 When it starts iterating, it begins with the first value and continues to the next one.

+# Implementation HashMap In Java

+In Java, internally **HashMap** stored as array of LinkedList.